dmx-systems/dmx-documentation/docs/overview.rst

 Detail Rendering
 ================

 The above image shows how values are *stored* in DMX.
 But this is not necessarily a suitable way to *present* information or to *interact* with it.
-For every topic and association DMX provides a *detail* rendering.
-To see it just click the topic:
+For every topic/association DMX provides a default *detail rendering*.
+It renders a composite value in a linear and compact form.

+At any time a topic's/association's detail information is one click away, and once clicked, it is displayed in-place:

 .. figure:: _static/in-map-details-pinning.png

+    Topic detail information displayed in-place once a topic is clicked.
-... or click the association.
-The green associations by the way are of type "Organization Involvement" and express that a Person is involved in an Organization, and in what way.
+    The green associations are of type "Organization Involvement" and express that a Person is involved in an Organization, and in what way.

 .. figure:: _static/create-organization-association.png

      A selected association (thicker line) and its detail information.
-Details comprise the association's type and value (not shown), the 2 player topics the association connects, each one qualified by a **Role Type**.
+Details comprise the association's type and value (not shown), and the 2 player topics, each one qualified by **Role Type**.

+The detail rendering is driven by the topic's/association's type definition.

 *****
 Types